celestiaorg/blobstream-contracts/docs/fraud-proofs.md

 By construction, the rollup block data is the sequence of spans defined in the header.
 Thus, proving that the data is unavailable goes back to proving that the sequence of spans doesn't belong to the Celestia block, i.e. the span is out of bounds.

-We could prove that via creating a binary [merkle proof](https://github.com/celestiaorg/celestia-core/blob/c3ab251659f6fe0f36d10e0dbd14c29a78a85352/crypto/merkle/proof.go#L19-L31) of any row/column to the Celestia data root.
+We could prove that via creating a binary [Merkle proof](https://github.com/celestiaorg/celestia-core/blob/c3ab251659f6fe0f36d10e0dbd14c29a78a85352/crypto/merkle/proof.go#L19-L31) of any row/column to the Celestia data root.
 This proof will provide the `Total` which is the number of rows/columns in the extended data square.
 And, we can use that to calculate the square size.

 Then, we will use that information to check if the provided transaction index, in the header, is out of the square size bounds.